xdv/divvy-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-basics.md

 }
 ```

-The XRP Ledger only relays and executes a transaction if the transaction object has been authorized by the sending address (in the `Account`) field.
+The XDV Ledger only relays and executes a transaction if the transaction object has been authorized by the sending address (in the `Account`) field.
 For transactions authorized by only a single signature, you have two options:

 1. Convert it to a binary blob and sign it offline.
 This is preferable, since it means that the account secret used for signing the transaction is never transmitted over any network connection.
-    * You can use [RippleAPI](rippleapi-reference.html#sign) for offline signing.
+    * You can use [DivvyAPI](divvyapi-reference.html#sign) for offline signing.
-2. Have a `rippled` server sign the transaction for you.
+2. Have a `divvyd` server sign the transaction for you.
 The [sign command](sign.html) takes a JSON-format transaction and secret and returns the signed binary transaction format ready for submission.
 (Transmitting your account secret is dangerous, so you should only do this from within a trusted and encrypted connection, or through a local connection, and only to a server you control.)
     * As a shortcut, you can use the [submit command](submit.html) with a `tx_json` object to sign and submit a transaction all at once.
 This is only recommended for testing and development purposes.

 ## Example Signed Transaction Blob

 Signing a transaction generates a binary blob that can be submitted to the network.
-This means using `rippled`'s [submit command](submit.html).
+This means using `divvyd`'s [submit command](submit.html).
 Here is an example of the same transaction, as a signed blob, being submitted with the WebSocket API:

 ```
 {